 Effect By not completing the required PERS Form 4Bs, the County is not in compliance with the state legal requirements.

 Recommendation The County should complete the required PERS Form 4Bs and maintain evidence of the filing dates of the retiree forms.

-Official(s) We will comply.
+Official(s) I will fix these issues.